NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

     - Given that this is not a functionality improvement, I have deferred it

-Consider making an AlgorithmJob object:
-    - Takes the scoreMethod and fitnessFunction values so they don't need to be passed in Algorithms

 There is a concurrency read/write error for the .json controller files
     - Easily shows in testGASpec.json with 1< terrains

-Currently, rangeConfig is being passed through dictionary recursion when mutating values.
-This is in anticipation of property or structure learning needing to select a value from a list, instead of from a range.
-    - Might not be necessary
+    - Likely only a problem for testGASpec, since it runs so fast

 Currently, mutateParams is mutating by random.normalvariate(0, config['mutationAmount']
     - The random value is used for BOTH ranges of -1..1 and 0..1
     - This seems to be inconsistent with standard mutation
         - Double the change for 0..1 as for -1..1
+    - This approach is NOT used in the new learning

 The dictionary walkers used for the learning algorithms are all very similar.
-    - Would be nice to find a way to use one walker and call it for each alg
+    - Would be nice to find a way to use one walker and call it for each alg There are two ways to do this:
-        - pass by function for element mutating?
-    __There are two ways to do this:
         1. Implement a "tagStack"
             1.1 mutateDictionary(dictionary, mutatorFunction):
             1.2 mutatorFunction, specified by the developer, is applied to every leaf node in the dictionary